Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

-Yes, it’s being used.
+Yes, they’re being used.

 Why is PPC Important for Amazon Sellers?